How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Step 3: App Reinstallation

 Delete the Furbo app from your phone.
 Restart your phone.
-Reinstall the app from official store.
+Reinstall the app from the official store.
 This clears cache corruption.

 Step 4: Network Isolation Test

-🔧 Bluetooth Pairing Failed: Advanced Fix
+Bluetooth Pairing Failed: Advanced Fix

 If you get "Bluetooth Pairing Failed" during setup after a jam error: